elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 values that we have and not the practices because practices can and should change.
 Right.
 They should change over time.
 And with technology changes and how our society changes, the practices should change.
-And somebody comes out and has a new idea, right, and they try something.
+And somebody comes out and has a new idea, right, and they. try something.
 They fail maybe 10 times, and then suddenly they found a new way .
 But the values, I think, for example, what about our.